Get,

 Diagnosis of H3N2 Influenza

-The majority of H3N2 influenza cases are diagnosed clinically, but during periods of low activity, the infection of other respiratory viruses, such as Covid, respiratory syncytial virus, rhinovirus and adenovirus, can also present themselves as influenza-like illness, which makes clinically differentiating H3N2 influenza from other environmental pathogens a tricky matter,
+The majority of H3N2 influenza cases are diagnosed clinically; however, during periods of low activity, infections with other respiratory viruses, such as COVID-19, respiratory syncytial virus, rhinovirus, and adenovirus, can also present as influenza-like illnesses, making clinically differentiating H3N2 influenza from other environmental pathogens a challenging task.

-In order to determine the nature of the pathogen, a respiratory sample along with a laboratory diagnostic test application will be necessary.
+To determine the nature of the pathogen, a respiratory sample, along with a laboratory diagnostic test, will be necessary.

 Tests that may be advised by your doctor-